danielclickh/marketing-website-preview/content/lessons/s3-to-clickhouse/index.md

 ### Prerequisites

-- You will need **Docker** installed and running so that you can start up a Docker Compose file
+- You will need ClickHouse installed and running if you want to follow along (see step 1 of our <a href="https://clickhouse.com/learn/lessons/gettingstarted" target="_blank">Getting Started lesson</a>), as well as an AWS account if you want to write to a file in S3.

 ***